alexfernandez/alexfernandez.github.io/2017/origins-language.md

 So it is reasonable to think that these same Neanderthals might have their own languages, which influenced the newcomers.

-Neanderthals are usually classified as a distinct species from _Homo Sapiens_, even if there is now ample evidence that both groups could and did interbred.
-They should thus be classified as two different subspecies inside _Homo Sapiens_, as many scientists have advocated for decades.

 It has been proposed that languages in North America and Siberia [share a common ancestry](https://en.wikipedia.org/wiki/Den%C3%A9%E2%80%93Yeniseian_languages);